 The Saturday event consists of a busy day of workshops, seminars and networking, followed by a semi-formal dinner.
 Several industry suppliers attend with a small exhibition of products and services; networking with other delegates and sponsors is always an important part of the day.
 Workshops are a mix of technical and non-technical subjects, covering practical topics and the latest trends.
 Delegate places are subsidised by our generous sponsors, with accommodation included.

-The STSG Performance Support Award is an extra-curricular programme for young people who want to be involved backstage outside of the classroom, and to encourage an active interest in the industry.
+The STSG Performance Support Award is an extra-curricular programme for young people who want to be involved backstage outside of the classroom, and to encourage an active interest in the production industry.

 It has been developed by STSG members in response to demands for a low-cost non-academic course, which can be tailored to suit the needs of technicians and tutors responsible for running after-school clubs or tech crews, and for pupils getting their first taste of backstage theatre.